OPS-E2E-PPE/VBA-Docs/api/Word.EmailOptions.ThemeName.md

 keywords: vbawd10.chm165347442
 f1_keywords:
 - vbawd10.chm165347442
-ms.prod: word
 api_name:
 - Word.EmailOptions.ThemeName
 ms.assetid: ec988c2a-9cf3-867c-81f4-cfa6d00b54d9
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # EmailOptions.ThemeName property (Word)

 Returns or sets the name of the theme plus any theme formatting options to use for new email messages.
 Read/write **String**.

 ## Syntax

 _expression_. `ThemeName`

 _expression_ A variable that represents a '[EmailOptions](Word.EmailOptions.md)' object.

 ## Remarks

 For an explanation of the value returned by this property, see the Name argument of the **[ApplyTheme](Word.Document.ApplyTheme.md)** method.
 The value returned by this property may not correspond to the theme's display name as it appears in the Theme dialog box.
 To return a theme's display name, use the **[ActiveThemeDisplayName](Word.Document.ActiveThemeDisplayName.md)** property.

 You can also use the **[GetDefaultTheme](Word.Application.GetDefaultTheme.md)** and **[SetDefaultTheme](Word.Application.SetDefaultTheme.md)** methods to return and set the default theme for new email messages.

 ## Example